-What Might Jesus Have Meant by Saying “I am the Way, the Truth, and the Life”?
+What Might Jesus Have Meant by Saying “I am the Way, the Truth, and the Life?”

-I was asked the question how one can reconcile Jesus’ apparent statements that he was the only way to God with everything else that the galactics and ascended masters are saying.
+I was asked a question on how one can reconcile Jesus’ apparent statements that he was the only way to God with everything else that the galactics and ascended masters are saying.
 A supplementary question was how I regarded Jesus.
 What follows are just my views, not “the truth.”
 (I don’t know the truth, though knowing it is all that motivates me.)

 Jesus, in my view, is deserving of all praise and respect as an avatar or “descent of God into form.”
 He is not an ascender like you and me, but a descender.
 He embodies the energy of God in ways that you and I do not.
 Most specifically he is able to forgive sin.

 In my view, he said he was an avatar when he taught that “Ye are from beneath; I am from above: ye are of this world; I am not of this world.”
 (1) In my view, this is a statement that only an avatar can make.

 Besides that, Sri Ramakrishna declared him to be an avatar.
 And perhaps you’d enjoy reading that passage:

 Now, Shivanath Shastri told Sri Ramakrishna: “Sir, one of my Christian friends has come to see you.
 Having heard of you from me, he was very eager to meet you.”

 On hearing this Sri Ramakrishna bowed his head to the ground and said: “I bow again and again at the feet of Jesus Christ.”

 Surprised at such an utterance, Rev. Sannyal said: “How is it, sir, that you bow at the feet of Christ?
 What do you think of Him?”

 Sri Ramakrishna: “Why, I look upon him as an Avatara.”